mika-archived/Corvus/README.md

 # Corvus
-"Corvus" is RTMP client library for Universal Windows.
+"Corvus" is RTMP client library written in C#.